mark-watson/hy-lisp-python-book/manuscript/kg.md

 What is a KG?
 It is a modern way to organize and access structured data and integrate data and metadata with other automated systems.

-A Knowledge Graph is different than just a graph database containing graph data.
+A Knowledge Graph is different from just a graph database containing graph data.
 The difference is that a KG will in general use Schemas, Taxonomy's and Ontology's that define the allowed types and structure of data and allowed relationships.

-There is also an executable aspect to KGs since their primary use may be to support other systems in an organization.
+There is also an executable aspect of KGs since their primary use may be to support other systems in an organization.

 ## Recommended Industrial Use of Knowledge Graphs